Arunachal Pradesh: Religion

+Hinduism is practised by 29% of the population.
+Shown here is Parshuram Kund in Lohit district, a major Hindu pilgrimage site.

 Buddhism is practised by 12% of the population.
 Shown here is a statue of the Buddha in Tawang, Arunachal Pradesh.

 According to the 2011 Indian Census, 418,732 (30.26%) are Christians, 401,876 (29.04%) are Hindus, 162,815 (11.77%) Buddhists, 27,045 (1.95%) Muslims, 3,287 (0.24%) Sikhs, 771 (0.06%) Jains and 362,553 (26.20%) are adherents of various tribals belief including Donyi-Polo.
 However, the religious landscape of Arunachal Pradesh is diverse with no single religious group representing the majority of the population, although it is one of the few Indian states where Christianity has the most followers.
 A relatively large percentage of Arunachal's population are nature worshippers (indigenous religions), and follow their own distinct traditional institutions like the Nyedar Namlo by the Nyishi, the Rangfrah by the Tangsa & Nocte, Medar Nelo by the Apatani, the Kargu Gamgi by the Galo and Donyi-Polo Dere by the Adi under the umbrella of the indigenous religion the Donyi-Polo.
 A small number of Arunachali people have traditionally identified as Hindus, although the number may grow as animist traditions are absorbed into Hinduism.
 Tibetan Buddhism predominates in the districts of Tawang, West Kameng, and isolated regions adjacent to Tibet.
 Theravada Buddhism is practised by groups living near the Myanmar border.
 Around 30% of the population are Christians.

-Buddhism arrived in Arunachal Pradesh in 8th century CE from Tibet.
+Buddhism arrived in Arunachal Pradesh in the 8th century CE from Tibet.

 In 1971, the percentage of Christians in the state was 0.79%.
 This increased to 10.3% by 1991 and by 2011 it had crossed 25%.